TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Maintainers/BackportChanges.rst

 ===============================

-The CI runner will create a separate PR for each version that has been labeled if and only if he can do the cherry picking into the branch without conflicts.
+The CI runner will create a separate PR for each version that has been labeled
+- if, and only if, it can do the cherry picking into the branch without conflicts.

 If the automatic backport is successful a new PR will be created for the backport.
 This PR can be approved and merged manually.